Deadly Awards: Cancellation

-All Vibe projects concluded on 30 June 2014.
+On 12 July 2014, Gavin Jones was found dead.
 After a story was run on Triple J's Hack program on 15 July 2014, a groundswell of community support for saving the Deadly Awards began.
 A petition on Change.org attracted over 26,000 signatures and a Kickstarter campaign reached A$6,699.

+Vibe Australia announced on 14 July 2014 that the 20th edition of the event, due to be held at the Sydney Opera House on 30 September 2014, would not occur.

 In November 2017, the National Dreamtime Awards were launched to fill the void in recognising Indigenous achievements as a result of the cessation of the Deadly Awards.